 - Create social media posts about your event attendance.
 This shows potential prospects that you’re an active member of the community.

-- Always have business cards available for when you meet potential prospects.
+- Always have business cards, or these days, digital business cards, available for when you meet potential prospects.

 - Consider sponsoring events and/or hosting a booth.
 This gives your business greater exposure.